noahmcallister04/Final-Project/README.md

 # Audactiy Basics
 *Created by Noah McAllister*

 The purpose of this tutorial is to give a brief *startup* guide to setting up audacity and recording audio.
-The tutorial will cover setting up Recording and Playback Devices, Useful settings, Recording Audio, and Exporting audio files out of Audacity.
+The tutorial will cover setting up Recording and Playback Devices, Recording Audio, and Exporting audio files out of Audacity.

 This tutorial is for anyone who needs to record audio but doesn't know where to start in the program.
 This tutorial is suitable for all age groups and should be easy to follow even if you aren't tech savvy!